zaius/docs/content/docs/environment-variables/creating-env-vars.md

 #### Create a variable

-When you create a new variable for the `SSH key pair`, remember you are actually creating two variables who are based on the name you are entering.
+When you create a new variable for the `SSH key pair`, remember you are actually creating two environment variables who are based on the name you are entering.

-So, if you created an SSH key pair to use as a bitbucket deploy key.
-You may want to name the variable `BITBUCKET_DEPLOY_KEY`.
+For instance if you created an `SSH key pair` to use as a bitbucket deploy key, you may want to name the variable `BITBUCKET_DEPLOY_KEY`.
 During the pipeline run you will now have two environment variables: `$BITBUCKET_DEPLOY_KEY_PRIVATE` and `$BITBUCKET_DEPLOY_KEY_PUBLIC`.

 ![image](/images/creating-env-vars_2.jpg)